 \subsection{Tree level diagrams}

-We have shown the construction of the quivers for the tree level processes for the 4,5 and the n particle cases using our technique in figure \ref{treequivmod}.
+At the tree level we have already seen the type of quivers one gets as one goes higher in particle numbers above, Fig. \ref{treelevelmod}.
+We will show the construction of the quivers for the tree level processes for the 4,5 and the n particle cases, as we did above, using our technique.

 For the 4 point case, there is a single internal line and therefore we get an $A_1$ quiver.
 For the 5-point there are two internal lines connected by one $\phi^3$ vertex.
 We join the nodes across the "vertex lines".
 We get the $A_2$ quiver.
-For an n-point case we have $n-1$ nodes connected by n-2 vertices.
-We connect all nodes all each vertex line and get the $A_{n-1}$ quiver.\\
+For an n-point case we have $n-1$ nodes connected by n-2 lines.
+We connect all nodes by vertex lines and get the $A_{n-1}$ quiver.\\